Pop Culture Madness!

 When the Mississippi River flooded in April 1927 it affected Arkansas the most.
 Covering 6,600 sq. miles, 36/75 counties were under water up to 30ft deep, covered 2 million acres of farmland, and cost over $1 million in relief and recovery (almost $14m today).
 It was the most destructive in Arkansas history.

-A fire started in the Laurier Palace Theatre in Montreal, Canada and killed 78 children.
+A fire started in the Laurier Palace Theatre in Montreal, Canada, killing 78 children.
 The city responded by banning children under 16 from cinemas which lasted until 1961.

-Nicola Sacco and Bartolomeo Vanzetti, two Italian anarchists who were executed for murder in Massachusetts in 1927; widely believed to be innocent, their execution triggered protests and riots all around the world.
+Nicola Sacco and Bartolomeo Vanzetti, two Italian anarchists who were executed for murder in Massachusetts in 1927; widely believed to be innocent, their execution triggered protests and riots worldwide.

 The Texas Bankers Association declared it would pay $5,000 to anybody who killed an individual caught in the act of robbing a bank.
 It would not pay a single penny for live robbers.